Bulliung

 Famous personalities bearing the last name Bulliung

-Leads for genealogical research related to Bulliung
+Ideas for genealogical research related to Bulliung

-Some surprising statistics on the “bulliung” phenomenon
+Some surprising statistics about the “bulliung” phenomenon

 The figures around bullying (yes, I insist on this original form!) are quite impressive.
 It is estimated that up to 30% of students are victims of harassment at some point during their schooling.
 This is not a detail; it shows the scale of the phenomenon.